awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

       If you do not enter a value, we generate a BGP key\.
 If you provided your own key, or if we generated the key for you, that value displays in the **BGP authentication key** column on the virtual interface details page of **Virtual interfaces**\.

    1. To advertise prefixes to Amazon, for **Prefixes you want to advertise**, enter the IPv4 CIDR destination addresses \(separated by commas\) to which traffic should be routed over the virtual interface\.
+**Important**
+You may add additional prefixes to an existing public VIF and advertise those by contacting [AWS support](https://aws.amazon.com/support/createCase)\.
+In your support case, provide a list of additional CIDR prefixes you want to add to the public VIF and advertise\.

    1. \(Optional\) Add or remove a tag\.